 To give us something which, though, we need not choose

-Is, nevertheless, so spectacular
+Is, nevertheless, spectacular

 That no other mountain is at par?

-She’s so magnificent
+She’s beyond magnificent

 Though she explodes every now and then

 Her many eruptions